Properties of biodiversity indices that incorporate future extinction risk: Extending PD to feature diversity

 For a species with a low $\epsilon$ value, by far the most common outcome of protecting it is no gain at all, but there remains the low probability that the intervention will produce high gains.
 For species at high risk of extinction, the outcome of intervention is more assured.
-Because low-$\psi'$ species would not generally be considered primary targets for conservation \cite{gum23}, imprecision in their $\psi'$ score may not be particularly worrisome, but does bear keeping in mind.
+Because low-$\Psi'$ species (like the {\em Caiman spp.}) would not generally be considered primary targets for conservation~(\cite{gum23}), the fact that the variance in their $\Phi'_x$ is large may not be particularly worrisome, but this does bear keeping in mind: lowering their $\epsilon_x$ values via conservation could avoid unexpected large losses of biodiversity.

-Fig.~\ref{fig:moments} provides some further insight into the behaviour of $\psi'_x$ and its associated standard deviation $\sqrt{\Phi'_x}$, by considering the two alligator species which appear at the top of the tree of Fig.~\ref{fig:croc}.
-In the first case (for $x_1$), the mean is small, and the standard deviation is large; in the second (for $x_2$), the reverse occurs\footnote{ In Fig.~\ref{fig:moments}, there are a few other extremely small values (not shown) that have no significant effect.}.
-These two observations are explained by the way the most common outcomes (with probabilities of 0.94 and 0.91) move from 0 (for $x_1$) to closer to the middle of the distribution (for $x_2$) in Fig.~\ref{fig:moments}.
+Fig.~\ref{fig:moments} provides some further insight into the behaviour of $\Psi'_x$ and its associated standard deviation $\sqrt{\Phi'_x}$, by considering the two alligator species that appear at the top of the tree in Fig.~\ref{fig:croc} ({\em A. mississippiensis} and {\em A. sinsensis}).
+In the first case (for $x_1$= {\em mississipiensis}), the mean is small, and the standard deviation is large; in the second (for $x_2$ = {\em sinensis})), the reverse occurs (note that in Fig.~\ref{fig:moments}, there are a few other extremely small values (not shown) that have no significant effect).
+These two observations are explained by the way the most common outcomes (with probabilities of 0.94 and 0.91) move from 0 (for {\em mississipiensis}) to closer to the middle of the distribution (for {\em sinensis}) in Fig.~\ref{fig:moments}.